Best

 Home Prices

-In January 2025, the average home price in the London-St. Thomas housing market was $639,486, reflecting a 0.4% month-over-month increase and a 5.6% year-over-year rise.
-The average home price is approximately 23% below the all-time high in February 2022.
-So, the London area's housing market is still in a bear market, with the average home price being over 20% lower than the peak.
-In fact, based on the average price, London’s housing market has been a bear market for 22 of the last 29 months.
+The London area's housing market is still in a bear market, with the average home price being over 20% lower than the peak of February 2022, when it reached $825,221.
+In fact, based on the average price, London’s housing market has been a bear market for 26 of the last 33 months.

-The median price often gives a better estimate of the market prices by discounting the outliers.
-The median price of $585,500 in January 2025 increased by a modest 0.5% from last January and decreased 0.8% from last month.
-However, it represents an increase of 40% from five years ago.
-It is also noteworthy that the median home price decreased by 23% from three years ago, which means that home prices increased tremendously between January 2019 and January 2021 before they began to fall.
+Housing markets include some very expensive luxury properties and some very cheap properties, the sale of which can skew the average.
+The median price often gives a more accurate perspective of the market prices by discounting such outliers.
+The median price of $610,000 in May 2025 decreased by 0.8% from May last year and increased by 0.8% from last month.
+The median represents an increase of 43.5% from five years ago and a decrease of 12.2% from three years ago, which means that home prices increased significantly between May 2020 and May 2022 before they started falling.

 wahi map